 Helen Foster trained in adult rheumatology and subsequently in general paediatrics and paediatric rheumatology.
 She leads active clinical and educational research programmes focussing on identifying barriers to specialist care, and has developed novel educational tools to facilitate earlier diagnosis and referral.

 There are numerous research collaborations at international level and an active clinical research portfolio within the NIHR.

 She is a champion of best practice and is represents paediatric rheumatology at a national level for NHS England Specialist Commissioning.

 Trained in adult rheumatology and subsequently in general paediatrics and paediatric rheumatology.
 Clinical Fellowship Paediatric Rheumatology, Vancouver, 1992-3.

 Academic lead paediatric rheumatology Newcastle University and

-Chair Royal College Paediatrics and Child Health Specialist Advisory Committee (Rheumatology) - responsible for national Higher Specialist Training in paediatric rheumatology - 2007-2013
+Royal College Paediatrics and Child Health Specialist Advisory Committee (Rheumatology) - Quality Advisor

 British Society for Paediatric and Adolescent Rheumatology Board 2007-2013

 Paediatric Rheumatology European Society Training and Education Committee - UK representative 2007-2013